 Do you love the idea of solo travel but feel scared of being completely alone?
 Taking a solo cruise could be the perfect solution.

-Ease Yourself in with a Ready Made Itinerary
+1 – Ease Yourself in with a Ready-Made Itinerary

 Cruise port visits and excursions offer fantastic opportunities to explore a selection of new lands and cultures simply and efficiently.
-If you want the adventure of planning your own trip and exploring solo, this might not be for you.
-But for a first time solo traveller it could be a great way to ease yourself in.
+If you want the adventure of planning your own trip and travelling solo, this might not be for you.
+But for a first-time solo traveller it could be a great way to ease yourself in.

 A cruise comes with a ready-made itinerary and takes a lot of the planning and research off your hands.
 And once in port, you can book onto guided tours or excursions which will allow you to see as much of the place as is possible in the short amount of time that you have there.
 It’s solo travel with none of the hassle!
 And for the days when you want to just wander about alone and see the sights, you have that option too.

 Cruising alone doesn’t mean you have to be a social hermit for a couple of weeks!
-You’ll have plenty of opportunities to meet new people and spend time with your fellow solo cruisers.
+Cruise ships provide plenty of opportunities to meet new people and spend time with your fellow solo cruisers.

 Many cruise lines organise meet and greet events for solo travellers, and most will gladly seat single diners together in the restaurants so that you’re not eating alone (unless you want to).
 Singles nights and cocktail parties are great places to meet people and get chatting.
 Cruises tend to be pretty social experiences, with lots of events and activities both on board and on shore – so it’s pretty easy to meet people.